towersvault/shinpokered/README.md

 - Fixed Sleep/Freeze clause not working correctly
 - Streamlined the Sleep/Freeze clause function and cleaned the spaghetti code
 - Made it so choosing to play as a girl doesn't clear certain other options
+- Updated the Elite 4 and Gym Leaders a bit (mostly Koga)

 #New features & adjustments since last version: